North by Northeast

 Read the Denver Art Museum Leaflet Birchbark and the Indian!

-Add this beautiful Birchbark Rogan with Cover to your collection!
-The artist etched the botanical design on the back of the Birchbark while it was still green.
+This large Birchbark Container features etched Heart and Flower designs on the sides and top.
+The artist etched the designs on the back of the Birch bark while it was still green.
 As it dried, the image darkened.
 The artist used spruce root to hold it together.
-He or she added an inside rim of Birchbark to the top opening.
+He stitched together two pieces of Birchbark for the cover.
+The cover is slightly warped does not fit easily on the container.
+Some of the spruce root loops have broken (see photo).
+Heart and Flower designs appear on both sides and the top of the container.
 A piece of Braintanned Deerskin Leather Lacing serves as a carrying handle.
-The cover is attached with a piece of dark brown Deerskin Leather Lacing.

 Shop for Baskets!